Jingle Jangle (The Archies song)

-"Jingle Jangle" is a song written by Jeff Barry and Andy Kim and performed by The Archies.
-It was produced by Jeff Barry.
-The single reached number 10 on the Billboard Hot 100 and number 27 on the U.S. Easy Listening chart in 1969.
+"Jingle Jangle" is a song written by Jeff Barry and Andy Kim, produced by Barry and recorded by The Archies, a fictional bubblegum pop band from Archie Comics.
+It was released as the group's fourth single on the Kirshner Records label in November 1969, and included on their third album, Jingle Jangle.
+It reached number 10 on the Billboard Hot 100 and number 27 on the U.S. Easy Listening chart in 1969.
 In January 1970, it went to number 1 for one week in Canada.
-The song appeared on the 1969 album, Jingle Jangle.